MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 ::: moniker range="<= tfs-2018"
 > [!NOTE]
 >
-> This guidance uses YAML-based pipelines available in Azure Pipelines.
-For TFS, use tasks that correspond to those used in the YAML below.
+> The following guidance uses YAML-based pipelines available in Azure Pipelines.
+Use tasks that correspond to those used in the following YAML.
 ::: moniker-end

-Use a pipeline to automatically build and test your Java projects.
-Learn how to:
+You can use a pipeline to automatically build and test your Java projects.

-* Create your first Java pipeline.
-* Set up your build environment with [Microsoft-hosted](../agents/hosted.md) or [self-hosted](../agents/agents.md) agents.
-* Build and test your code with Maven, Gradle, or Ant.

 Once you build and test your app, you can deploy to [Azure App Service](java-webapp.md), [Azure Functions](java-function.md), or [Azure Kubernetes Service](kubernetes/aks-template.md).
 If you're working on an Android project, see [Build, test, and deploy Android apps](android.md).

-## Create your first pipeline
+## Prerequisites

+You must have the following items in Azure DevOps:
+- A project in Azure DevOps.
+If you don't have one, [Create a project](../../organizations/projects/create-project.md) now.
+- A pipeline.
+If you don't have one, [create a pipeline](#create-a-pipeline) now.

 ::: moniker range=">=azure-devops-2020"

-> Are you new to Azure Pipelines?
-If so, then we recommend you try this section to create before moving on to other sections.

-::: moniker-end

-### Get the code
+### Create a pipeline

 ::: moniker range=">=azure-devops-2020"